praeprae/CVproject/README.md

 Method and Results:

 Experiment 1: Utilizing a pretrained ResNet50 as the base model and employing cross-entropy loss as the criterion.

 Experiment 2: Utilizing a pretrained ResNet50 with additional fully connected hidden layers as the base model and employing cross-entropy loss as the criterion.

 Experiment 3: Utilizing a pretrained ResNet50 with additional fully connected hidden layers as the base model, and employing cross-entropy loss along with KL divergence distance between different views of images from the same breast as the criteria.

 Discussion and Future Work

+1. Utilize larger public datasets.
+2. Implement image augmentation techniques such as adjusting brightness or contrast.
+3. Experiment with larger and more complex models, such as EfficientNet or ViT.
+4. Explore alternative evaluation criteria.
+5. Apply more advanced eXplainable AI (XAI) techniques, such as Score-CAM or PYLON.